 If you have completed a PLTO seminar and are undertaking some teaching, then you may register for the Oxford Developing Learning and Teaching (DLT) programme.
 This one-term seminar series, encourages you to reflect upon and make the most of your first teaching experiences in higher education.
-If completed in full it leads to an award that is recognised at universities across the UK: Associate Fellowship of the Higher Education Academy (HEA).
-The Teaching Development website provides further information on teaching and teaching development within the Social Sciences Division.
+If completed in full it leads to an award that is recognised at universities across the UK.
+It runs every term and is advertised on the Social Sciences Researcher Development website